Blog

 4. Extending the Blooming Season

 The ideal time for dahlias is from midsummer to the first frost, but several tactics will help gardeners get as long as possible with beautiful dahlia flowers.
+During the growing season, the plant requires frequent feeding and to suppress blooming, a low-nitrogen fertilizer should be recommended. he removal of wilted flowers, is also very necessary to encourage growth and flowering.

 Succession Planting: